eclecticiq/rundoc/README.md

 Usage
 -------------------------

 Rundoc collects fenced code blocks from input markdown file and executes them in same order as they appear in the file.
+Interpreter is specified by the highlight tag of the code block.

 Example of fenced code block in markdown file: